 That’s because your credit score and credit report offer a snapshot of not only your current money management skills but also the amount of debt you’re carrying and how you’ve handled debt in the past.

 So, which situations in your life could warrant someone pulling a copy of your credit report?
-Click or swipe to find out.

 Click here to sign up for our free financial education email course.